nordeim/singapore-smb/Updated_Review_Project_Planning_Docs.md

 ## Executive Summary of Analysis

-I have completed a comprehensive review of all project documentation.
 This is a **unified business platform** targeting Singapore SMBs that merges three critical business functions into a single system, delivering **S$390K+ annual value per client** through automation and compliance.

 My analysis reveals a **carefully architected solution** balancing MVP pragmatism with enterprise scalability, built on **Django 6.0+** backend with **Decimal-precision financials**, **Next.js 14+** PWA frontend, and **PostgreSQL 16** as the single source of truth.
 The architecture follows a **modular monolith** pattern that can evolve to microservices, with **Redis 7.4** providing distributed locks for inventory consistency.